javi0b01/training-calculator/README.md

-# GitHub Pages
+# Self―Training
-:open_file_folder: github_pages-calculator
+:octocat: training-calculator

 ## Description
 Calculator build with vanilla HTML, CSS and JavaScript.
 How does it look?
-Take a look at [Calculator](https://javierandresgp.github.io/github_pages-calculator/)
+Take a look at [Calculator](https://javierandresgp.github.io/training-calculator/)

 ## Stack
 * HTML